MakieOrg/Makie.jl/docs/explanations/dim-converts.md

 Makie.MakieCore.should_dim_convert(::Type{MyUnit}) = true

 # The non observable version of the actual conversion function
-# This is needed to convert axis limits, and should be a pure version of the below `convert_axis_dim`
+# This is needed to convert axis limits, and should be a pure version of the below `convert_dim_observable`
 function Makie.convert_dim_value(conversion::MyDimConversion, values)
     return [v.value for v in values] end

-function Makie.convert_axis_dim(conversion::MyDimConversion, values_obs::Observable, deregister)
+function Makie.convert_dim_observable(conversion::MyDimConversion, values_obs::Observable, deregister)
     # Do the actual conversion here
     # Most complex dim conversions need to operate on the observable (e.g. to create a Dict of all used categories), so `convert_dim_value` alone is not enough.
     result = Observable(Float64[])